Explore the

 Disclosure: When I recommend a product that I believe will add value for you, it may contain an affiliate link, and when you click the link to make a purchase, I may receive a small commission at no extra cost to you.

-Most people think a natural approach to homeschooling (you can read all about it in the Sage Homeschooling book) sounds wonderful, but they fear this lifestyle might close doors of opportunity for their children, especially when it comes to college.
+Even when people think a natural approach to homeschooling sounds okay for young children, they often still fear this lifestyle might close doors of opportunity for older children, especially when it comes to college.

-It doesn’t.
-As difficult as it might be to swallow, the 13 years kids spend locked away in school classrooms “to prepare them for college” are not at all necessary.
+As difficult as it might be to swallow for those of us raised within that system, the thirteen years kids spend locked away in school classrooms “to prepare them for college” are not at all necessary.

 Writing